 Conflict in northwest

 Conflict between the Government of Syria (GoS) and armed opposition groups has intensified since the beginning of 2019, and escalated since 28 April in northwest Syria, causing widespread displacement.
-A new wave of barrel bomb attacks and artillery strikes has hit houses, schools, medical facilities, markets and IDP camps in northern rural Hama and southern Idleb.
+Waves of barrel bomb attacks and artillery strikes have hit houses, schools, medical facilities, markets and IDP camps in northern rural Hama, southern Idleb and western Aleppo.
 Military operations have caused a high number of civilian casualties.
-The humanitarian situation in the affected governorates is deteriorating, with ongoing clashes, airstrikes, and shelling.
+The humanitarian situation in the affected governorates is deteriorating, with ongoing clashes, airstrikes, and shelling restricting the humanitarian access.
 The majority of IDPs live in makeshift settlements and report acute multi-sectoral needs.
 The northwestern region was declared a demilitarised zone under a deal between Turkey and Russia in September 2018 which aimed to avert a government assault on the area.
-The Syrian government has stepped up their attacks, claiming they have been targeting extremist groups in the area. ?
+The Syrian government has stepped up their attacks in an attempt to regain strategic points.
+The regime and its allies have claimed they have been targeting extremist groups in the area. ?